Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 ### Encryption and authentication

-TODO Use TLS for encryption and/or authentication of nodes and clients
+We should authenticate of nodes of the network and maybe also clients.
+We should consider if we transfer sensitive information that should be encrypted.
+TLS might be a good candidate for both tasks.

 ### Robustness and reliability

+The main goal of the current implementation is to prove that the concept works.
+So far the network is quite vulnerable as it does not implement appropriate protection from attacks.
-TODO Identify attack vectors and protect from malicious nodes and clients, e.g.
+If we find no conceptual problems we should identify attack vectors and protect from malicious nodes and clients, e.g.

-- Protect network interfaces, e.g. LocalService interface should be exposed only to localhost and other nodes of the network should be authenticated to be accepted as colleague or neighbour
+- Protect network interfaces, e.g. LocalService interface should be exposed only to localhost and other nodes of the network should be authenticated to be accepted as colleague or neighbour.
 - Use and check SHA256 hashes as node identifiers.
-- Check if provided node data is real, e.g. host is really accessible on the reported network interface
+- Check integirty of advertised information.
+E.g. validte host is really accessible on the reported external address.
-- Better enforce uniqueness of node ids and external addresses.
+- Ensure that uniqueness of sensitive data (e.g. node ids and probably external addresses) is strictly enforced everywhere.
+- Ban misbehaving nodes.

 ## Performance